DIVING AT K2 LEMBEH DIVE RESORT

 Ambon Scorpionfish

 We keep our diving groups small because we understand each diver is unique.
-A dive guide is usually assigned to 2 to 3 divers, and definitely never more than 4.
+A dive guide is usually assigned to 2 to 3 divers.
 This ensures that there is individual attention given to each diver, to cater to the need of each diver.

 We will also tailor the dive plan according to the requests of the divers, and plan the dives according to what divers wish to see and experience.